• Skip to primary navigation

 I spent the next six months researching and developing a shelf-stable product.
 I painstakingly sourced premium commercial ingredients.
 Glass bottles preserve food better and longer without the unwanted side effects of chemicals leaching into the product.
 Glass is 100 percent inert and endlessly recyclable.

 In June 2008, the Center for Advanced Food Technology produced my first run of 1,000 bottles of tea.
-I quickly sold out to several local specialty stores at the Jersey Shore.
+I quickly sold out to several local specialty stores on the Jersey Shore.

 I had officially started a food business.
 Now I needed a co-packer.